One in three first-time buyers has at least a 25% deposit

 Conversely, almost one in three (31%) first-time buyers are seeking mortgages with sub-75% LTVs.
 For context, a 25% deposit on the average UK house price would require a deposit of around £67,800, highlighting that there is a distinct group of first-time buyers in a favourable financial position.

-Borrowers with smaller deposits, or those who have accumulated less equity, could be paying £174 more per month more compared to those with a larger deposit or equity to borrow the same amount.
+Moneyfacts data shows that borrowers with smaller deposits, or those who have accumulated less equity, are paying £174 more per month more on average compared to those with a larger deposit or equity.

 Many homemovers want at least 25% equity before making their next move on the housing ladder.
 Around two-thirds of homeowners (69%) hit this threshold before progressing to a new property, with a further one in seven (16%) looking to move with 15% equity.